avi-01/CodeforcesBOT_CLI/README.md

 ## Additional Features

 You can also download pdf format of problems by providing additional arguments pdfTrue to app.js.
-Example `node app.js --contestCode 1420 --pdfTrue`.
+Example `node app.js --contestCode 1420 --pdfTrue`. <br>
 **But this need puppeteer library.
 You need to install it by running `npm i puppeteer --save`.**